Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Jump to Recipe Print Recipe

-Last updated on September 9th, 2025
+Last updated on November 28th, 2025

 Herb & Garlic Skillet Rolls. - harvestandnourish.com

-These pull-apart Herb & Garlic Skillet Rolls are the softest, most flavourful homemade rolls to serve with dinner tonight.
+These pull-apart Herb and Garlic Skillet Rolls are the softest, most flavourful homemade rolls to serve with dinner tonight.
 Like my No-Knead Buttermilk Dinner Rolls, this recipe is simple to put together with minimal effort, no stand mixer required.

 Made with fragrant rosemary, sage, fresh parsley and garlic, these rolls are a flavourful upgrade to traditional dinner rolls.
 Baked in either an oven-safe skillet or 9×13-inch baking dish, they come together in 4 hours start to finish.